 Understanding Billable Support Coordination Work

-In essence, Support Coordination work is billable when it directly benefits the individual being billed.
+Support Coordination work is billable when it directly benefits the individual being billed.
 For instance, a meeting where Support Coordinators brainstorm solutions to overcome specific barriers faced by an individual is considered billable.
-Conversely, activities like training sessions on reading the Price Guide, not directly benefiting the individual, are not billable.
+Conversely, activities like NDIS training sessions on reading the Price Guide, not directly benefiting the individual, are not billable.

 Organisations should bear the cost of tasks integral to conducting business, such as rostering, invoice processing, intake processes, and general training unrelated to specific support needs.